Session Video Recording Feature: Review Activity Anytime¶

 The feature is designed to support both approaches without forcing one mindset on everyone.

 Session recording in Getscreen.me is designed to be controlled, not intrusive.
 How and when recordings happen depends on your account settings and the type of connection you’re using.
-You can rely on automatic recording for consistency, or start and pause recordings manually when a situation calls for it.
+You can rely on automatic recording for consistency or start and pause recordings manually when the situation calls for it.

 Getscreen.me gives you full control over recordings: